-The Variegated Scallops, called Zamburiñas in Spain, are a small variety of scallops about half smaller than normal scallops.
+The Variegated Scallops, called Zamburiñas in Spain, is a small variety of scallops that are about half more petite than average scallops.
 Check the picture below to see the difference.
-Those mollusks are changing sex many times during their lifetime to end up male.
+Those mollusks change sex many times during their lifetime to end up male.
 Which I find strange because ‘shell’ or “Concha” in Spanish means “the lady part” in South America… Well, let’s leave it to that!

 The Coral

-In Spain, the coral (roe) is also eaten, especially with this smaller variety of scallops.
+The coral (roe) is also eaten in Spain, especially with this smaller variety of scallops.
 The coral is that orange part lying on the side of the scallop, with Zamburiñas way more tender than the usual scallops.
-If you make the recipe with normal-sized scallops, you should avoid leaving them in, they are usually quite rough to eat.
-Otherwise, I suggest cutting them into really small dice and adding them to the béchamel if you want to make good use of the coral.
+If you make the recipe with normal-sized scallops, you should avoid leaving them in; they are usually quite rough to eat.
+Otherwise, I suggest cutting them into tiny dice and adding them to the béchamel if you want to use the coral well.

 Famous in Other Ways

-The shell from this particular variety of scallops is the symbol of the famous route of Santiago de Compostela.
-Back in the day, having one of those shells would mean that you’d made it to the whole Christian pilgrimage, to the Tomb of James in Santiago de Compostela.
-Many paths exist to reach Santiago de Compostela just like its shell symbol with its many lines meeting at one point, a perfect symbol for the pilgrimage.
+The shell from this particular variety of scallops symbolizes the famous route of Santiago de Compostela.
+Back in the day, having one of those shells would mean you’d made it to the whole Christian pilgrimage to the Tomb of James in Santiago de Compostela.
+Many paths exist to reach Santiago de Compostela, just like its shell symbol with its many lines meeting at one point, a perfect symbol for the pilgrimage.

 A Winter Appetizer

-In Spain, the common belief is that small scallops taste better… February is the peak of the scallops season, they are usually served as appetizers or tapas.
-Spanish people often serve their scallops with a touch of Iberic ham, sometimes with a garlic-onion sauce, simple parsley, lemon and olive oil drizzle, tomato sauce or nothing at all!
+In Spain, the common belief is that small scallops taste better… February is the peak of the scallop season; they are usually served as appetizers or tapas.
+Spanish people often serve their scallops with a touch of Iberic ham, sometimes with a garlic-onion sauce, simple parsley, lemon and olive oil drizzle, tomato sauce or nothing!

 Surf and Turf